Glencore’s murky deals in the DRC

 - July 2018: Filing of a class action lawsuit in the District Court of New Jersey by a group of US shareholders who accuse Glencore of having lied in respect of the corruption charges in order not to impair its share price.

-- Since July 2018: Investigation by the US Justice Department on the grounds of suspicion of corruption and money laundering in Nigeria, the Democratic Republic of Congo and Venezuela since 2007.
+- July 2018: Investigation by the US Justice Department on the grounds of suspicion of corruption and money laundering in Nigeria, the Democratic Republic of Congo and Venezuela since 2007.